peterhinch/micropython-filters/non_realtime/FILT.md

 # 3. Function dcf

-This performs an FIR filtering operation (discrete convolution) on an integer array of input samples and an array of floating point coefficients.
-Results are placed in an array of floats, with an option to copy back to the integer (half word) source array.
-All arrays are in time order with the earliest entry in element 0.
+This performs an FIR filtering operation (discrete convolution) on an integer (half word) array of input samples and an array of floating point coefficients.
+Results are placed in an array of floats, with an option to copy back to the source array.
+Arrays are ordered by time with the earliest entry in element 0.

 If the number of samples is `N` and a decimation factor `D` is applied, the number of result elements is `N // D`.